 Facts about Raising Free Range Turkeys

 About 250 turkeys can be raised in one acre of land.
 The land should be fenced all around so as to make sure that the turkeys don’t wander off too far, and to ensure that they are well protected from predators.
 A coop should be put up for the purpose of housing the turkeys.
 It is important to make certain that each one of the turkeys has enough space to move about.
 Pulau Perhentian Therefore, you should make certain that each bird has an average of 4 square feet to move in.
-Free range turkeys similar to other free range animals require a significant amount of shade. jobs in Malaysia It is therefore desirable that you plant trees within the farm to provide a cool environment for your free range turkeys.
+Free range turkeys similar to other free range animals require a significant amount of shade.
+It is therefore desirable that you plant trees within the farm to provide a cool environment for your free range turkeys.
 So as to reduce instances of parasite infestation, it is recommended that the range be rotated on a regular basis.

 Feeding of Free Range Turkeys